 Customer Journey Map Template

 The 'customer journey' is the process through which a prospect or customer interacts and engages with a company in order to purchase a product or service.
 For modern marketers, having a clear picture of how a potential customer is likely to think and behave along their customer journey is essential.
 The Customer Journey Map Template below breaks this journey down into specific stages and helps you to understand the key conditions, needs, questions, references, and inspirations that your target customer is likely to have or use as they progress.
-The Customer Journey Map Template is a deep dive into your Target Persona’s thinking, processes, and behavior as they move from initial awareness of the problem that you’re trying to solve, through to the ultimate purchase of your product or service.
+The Customer Journey Map Template is a deep dive into your Target Persona’s thinking, processes, and behaviour as they move from initial awareness of the problem that you’re trying to solve, through to the ultimate purchase of your product or service.
 By understanding this journey in detail and how the customer moves from one stage to another, you’re better able to inject into and influence the customer’s decision-making and thereby drive them forward towards making a purchase.

 "You've got to start with the customer experience and work back toward the technology, not the other way around."